iulia-codes/notes/_posts/2016-07-02-stackoverflow-results-or-how-the-gender-gap-in-tech-still-strong.md

 ---

 Each year, <a href="http://stackoverflow.com/research/developer-survey-2016" target="_blank">Stackoverflow</a> publishes results of the information shared by the users.
 This includes, "where they work, what they build and who they are".
+And each year, it comes as no surprise, that the gender gap between men and women in tech industry grows.
+And not in a good way.

 {% include gallery caption="The Stackoverflow survery results displaying the **gender gap**." %}